-- 1. The terms and conditions of this agreement shall remain in effect until altered by mutual agreement between the parties from July 1, 2004 through June 30, 2007.
-Beginning with the 2005-2006 school year, the Contract shall be re-opened for negotiations on a new Salary Schedule and school year calendar.
-Negotiations shall be limited to these two items with all other language remaining constant for the duration of the contract. - 2.
+- 1. The terms and conditions of this agreement shall remain in effect until altered by mutual agreement between the parties from July 1, 2008 through June 30, 2011. - 2.
 In the event a matter develops that is not covered by this agreement, it is recommended that the parties meet to discuss mutually acceptable solutions. - 3.
 Copies of this agreement shall be printed and the expense shared by the Association and the Board.
 Copies shall be given to the teachers.

-Section B. Dates and Signatures Deerfield Education Association Deerfield Board of Education DEA/MEA Negotiator President Vice President Negotiating Committee Negotiating Committee Secretary Negotiating Committee Treasurer Negotiating Committee Trustee Trustee Trustee Signature Date:
+Section B. Dates and Signatures

+Deerfield Education Association Deerfield Board of Education

+DEA/MEA Negotiator President

+Negotiating Committee Vice President

+Negotiating Committee Secretary

+Negotiating Committee Treasurer

+Negotiating Committee Trustee

+Trustee

+Trustee

+Signature Date: